ARC-OPT/Documentation/index.md

 To execute unit tests for the WBC library, run
 ```
-sh scripts/run_tests.sh
+make test
 ```
-from the library's root folder.
+from the library's build folder.
 This will execute unit tests for all installed components, e.g. solvers, robot models, etc...

 # WBC Library Tutorials